• Skip to main content

 Yes, HSA funds can be used to cover dental work and orthodontics, but there are limits to this.

-With HSAs, you can use the funds to pay for medically necessary treatments.
-This includes things like preventative care and correction of abnormalities that either are causing health problems or have the potential to cause health problems to develop.
+You can only use HSA funds to pay for medically necessary treatments.
+This includes things like preventative care and correction of abnormalities that either are causing health problems or have the potential to cause health problems in the future.

 Anything that is deemed a cosmetic procedure typically will not be covered by your HSA.
 However, in many cases, the line between essential treatment and cosmetic procedures is thin.
 If you are concerned that your treatment might not be covered, contact your HSA administrator.